 It’s not by investing or building multiple income streams.
-It’s a far easier and more common sense approach:
+It’s a far easier and more common-sense approach:

 If you stop reading right there, that’s your prerogative.
 It’s likely that you’ll never, ever have the chance to compete in any serious real estate or business endeavor, and again, that’s totally fine.

-Wealth building begins and ends with preservation of capital, and for pretty much all of the people like me out there—those with full-time, demanding, but decently paying jobs—the hard truth is that that first step in the process to escape from a 40-year cubicle life has been and always will come down to preservation of capital.
+Wealth building begins and ends with the preservation of capital, and for pretty much all of the people like me out there—those with full-time, demanding, but decently paying jobs—the hard truth is that that first step in the process to escape from a 40-year cubicle life has been and always will come down to the preservation of capital.
 Frugality.
 Savings.
 Penny pinching.
 Whatever you want to call it.

-See, when I actually became “serious” about building wealth, I of course realized what everyone else does—that there are three things that all must be applied consistently over the long-term:
+See, when I actually became “serious” about building wealth, I of course realized what everyone else does—that there are three things that all must be applied consistently over the long term:

 - I must preserve more of my current income.